 The New Adventures of Tarzan is a 1935 American film serial in 12 chapters starring Bruce Bennett.
 The serial is a more authentic version of the character than most other adaptations, with Tarzan as a cultured and well educated gentleman as in the original Edgar Rice Burroughs novels.
 It was filmed during the same period as the Johnny Weissmuller/Metro-Goldwyn-Mayer Tarzan films.
-Film exhibitors had the choice of selecting the serial or the episodes edited into two separate films, The New Adventures of Tarzan and Tarzan and the Green Goddess.
+Film exhibitors had the choice of selecting the serial or the episodes edited into two separate films,

 The serial was filmed in Guatemala, and Tarzan was played by Bruce Bennett (known post-war as Bruce Bennett).
 The final screenplay was credited to Charles F. Royal, and from Episode 6 onward, also Basil Dickey.
 It was produced by Ashton Dearholt, Bennett Cohen and George W. Stout under the corporate name of “Burroughs-Tarzan Enterprises, Inc.” (which also film distributor) and was directed by Edward Kull and Wilbur F. McGaugh.